Need your documents verified for use overseas?

 So you’re moving overseas and you’ve been told you need to get your some documents authenticated.
-For starters, there’s a lot of confusing lingo with this stuff — authentication, attestation, legalisation (see our lingo cheat sheet here [LINK]).
+Maybe your birth certificate or a marriage certificate.
+For starters, there’s a lot of confusing lingo with this stuff — authentication, attestation, legalisation (see our lingo cheat sheet here).
 The main thing you need to know is that your docs need to be legal in order for you to be able to get where you’re going and do what you want to do.
+Authenticating Australian government documents is a multi-step process.

 There are generally 5 steps involved in the process.